-The right mindset, however, will help you to keep going.
+The right PR approach mindset, however, will help you to keep going.
 The US military is exceptionally good at training soldiers and sailors how to do their jobs whether it’s to fight, or support, combat operations.
 They accept that they can only reasonably expect a certain probability of a good outcome, but that if they prepare as if their lives depend on it, perhaps they’ll live to see another day.
 Applying order to chaos is necessary in the military, to create desired outcomes – winning the fight and defeating the enemy.
 In PR, similar truths apply: those who fail are those who don’t prepare properly, or at all.

 - Preparation is the bane of embarrassment.
 If you are going into a live interview situation, know the journalist’s name, experience level, areas of interest, and read their previous work.
 You can rest assured they’ve done their homework on you.
 Create key messages (aka talking points you want to get across), and familiarize yourself with them.
 Do your homework, it pays off when it’s time to take the test.

 - Process is your best friend.
 You cannot control PR outcomes entirely but you can control how you approach tactical PR activities – your attitude, your energy, your preparation, when and in what format to engage, and how you track progress and improve over time.
 If your PR firm is not providing you with valuable background on reporters and publications prior to engaging them, that removes an advantage.
-Have a process for everything, from putting out a press release to placing an article to embarking on a media tour.
+Have a process to approach public relations, from putting out a press release to placing an article to embarking on a media tour.
 Commit to knowing these processes and help your PR team by respecting and adhering to them.